ricktbaker/docker-circleci-ecr-ecs/README.md

 ### AWS

-You'll need to setup Amazon ECR for your docker image, in this sample it's just test-app, , variable within .circleci/config.yml
+You'll need to setup Amazon ECR for your docker image, in this sample it's just test-app, a variable within .circleci/config.yml

 You'll then need to setup ECS.

 - A ECS cluster - test-app for this example, variable within .circleci/config.yml
-- A Task Definition - test-app for this example, variable within .circleci/config.yml
+- A Task Definition - test-app for this example, variable within .circleci/config.yml.
+You can use the test-app-task.json file as a template to configure the task via json.
 - A Service within the cluster - app-service for this example, variable within .circleci/config.yml

 See the [EC2 Container Service
 Resources Page](https://aws.amazon.com/ecs/) if you need more help on the above.

-You'll need AWS credentials for the step below that have access to ECR and ECS
+You'll need AWS credentials for the step below that have access to ECR and ECS.

 ### CircleCi

 You'll need to have your project setup with the following environment variables

 AWS_ACCESS_KEY_ID
 AWS_ACCOUNT_ID
 AWS_REGION
 AWS_SECRET_ACCESS_KEY

-### Deployment
+### Deployment via CircleCi

 Anytime you push to master branch, CircleCI will go through it's build and then deploy to AWS.
 The branch for deployment is specified within the .circleci/config.yml file.